By Alexis Rogers, KLN ’19

 Arigurinu also said she was confronted with her own personal biases about different topics in her field, especially in trying to understand the system of reporting incidents concerning children.

 “As much as I like to think like I'm very open minded, as much as I like to think like I'm always listening to people, at the end of the day sometimes I have my own perspective on situations,” said Arigurinu.
 She found that, in Poland, incidents involving children are attempted to be resolved within the community or on a smaller scale before going to officials.
-This is a contrast to the experience she’s used to in the United States, where cases are typically reported to officials automatically. .
+This is in contrast to the experience she’s used to in the United States, where cases are typically reported to officials automatically.

 In Iceland, Arigurinu traveled through “The Green Program,” an organization that aims to educate students on environmental topics through firsthand experience abroad.
 The Iceland program focuses on sustainable food systems and renewable resources, specifically hydropower, thermal energy, and wind energy.
 While learning about these topics, Arigurinu and her group explored glaciers, mountains, hydropower plants, and greenhouses.